Starfish-develop/Starfish/README.md

 ## get spectral libraries (BTSettl, PHOENIX, Kurucz) in the right form

-* test the grid reader for the BTSettl models

 * warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

 * use Julia to do the spline interpolation to a finer spaced grid, at high resolution.